marionettejs/backbone.marionette/docs/marionette.region.md

 views in your applications and layouts.
 You can use a jQuery selector to identify where your region must be displayed.

-See the documentation for [View](./marionette.view.md) for an introduction in managing regions throughout your application.
+See the documentation for [laying out views](./marionette.view.md#laying-out-views---regions) for an introduction in managing regions throughout your application.

+A Region is a [`Marionette.Object`](./marionette.object.md) and has all of its functionality.

+Regions maintain the [View's lifecycle](./viewlifecycle.md#regions-and-the-view-lifecycle) while showing or emptying a view.

 ## Documentation Index